-Quartz is a special type of stone.
-It is very hard and durable.
-As a matter of fact, it is the 4th hardest stone and is often mentioned in the same breath as topaz and diamond.
-Quartz can also look very elegant and intricate.
-Having weaves and patterns that are unique, classy to edgy colorways and designs, it is an interior designer’s very nice plaything.
-This is why quartz can be seen a lot in the kitchen and bathroom countertops.
+Quartz countertops are made from a special type of hard and durable natural stone.
+In fact, it is the fourth hardest natural stone and is often mentioned in the same breath as topaz and diamond.
+It can also look very elegant and intricate.
+Having weaves and patterns that are unique, classy to edgy colorways and designs makes it a very fun material for home renovators and interior designers to work with.
+This is why quartz countertops are often seen in bathroom and kitchen countertops.
 Both for residential and commercial spaces alike.

-Quartz can also last a very long time.
-If you’re a fan of the saying if it’s not broken don’t fix it, then your choice of a quartz countertop can stay with you for a very long time.
-Overwhelming isn’t it?
+Quartz countertops can also last a very long time.
+If you’re a fan of the saying if it’s not broken don’t fix it, then your choice of quartz countertops can stay with you for a very long time.
+Overwhelming, isn’t it?
 To top it off, choosing the right countertop might just be one tick of a laundry list of choices for your project space.

 Don’t stress.
-We’ve broken down a few tips and tricks that experience homeowners and professionals use to improve your chances of getting this choice right.
+We’ve broken down some super helpful tips and tricks that most homeowners and professionals use to improve your chances of getting this choice right.

 A daunting task in and of itself but once broken down into smaller bits may be more manageable.
-Smaller and simple tasks will help you visualize the win over the horizon much much easier by giving you easily doable milestones.
+Smaller and simple tasks will help you visualize much easier by giving you straightforward milestones.

 Appearance should be considered when choosing quartz for your home.
 See our quartz countertop projects, and choose the best.

 We’re now moving more into the function territory.
-How thick or thin your quartz countertops have both advantages and disadvantages.
-It will also contribute to the aesthetics, but for the most part it impacts function.
+How thick or thin your own quartz surfaces and countertops have both advantages and disadvantages.
+It will also contribute to the aesthetics of quartz surfaces, but for the most part, it impacts function.

-The thickness of the stone countertop will determine how much weight it can bear.
-Although strong and sturdy, quartz can still break.
-If you are designing your kitchen fo heavy use and abuse, then thicker is the way to go.
+The thickness of quartz countertops will determine how much weight they can bear.
+Although strong and sturdy, some quartz kitchen countertops can still break.
+If you are designing your quartz kitchen countertops for heavy use and abuse, then thicker is the way to go.

-Thinner countertops are lighter and look more sleek and modern.
-However, they would not have the brute strength that thicker countertops will.
+Thinner quartz countertops are lighter and look more sleek and modern.
+However, unlike natural stone, they would not have the brute strength that thicker quartz countertops will.
 They can also be much cheaper.

 We understand that design is only limited by your budget and your imagination.
 But design includes function, reliability, and longevity.
 Small compromises now might lead to big problems in the future.

 The devil is in the details.
-This might be a phrase you’ve heard hundreds of times.
-And indeed it is.
 A small detail can give you a major win, or spell total disaster.
 Like a single dissonant note to a piano piece, a mismatch in the small details can hurt your overall design.

-A polished countertop will fit very well with a classic and more upscale home.
-A satin finish will be more appropriate to a more modern looking apartment or condo, giving it a straightforward and minimalist look.
+White quartz countertops can look modern and sleek with a glossy or matte finish.
+A polished finish countertop will fit very well with a classic and more upscale home.
+Matte finish quartz countertops bring a muted and warm aesthetic to a space.
+A satin finish will be more appropriate for a more modern-looking apartment or condo, giving it a straightforward and minimalist look.
+The styles are endless.

 The value of the countertop is how it adds to the space.
 In some cases, it might be a centerpiece.
 At other times it can play a supporting role.